davidbroughsmyth/riscv_dev_env/samples/alu/README.md

 ```
 ![image](../../images/alu_verilog_run.png)

--- display gtkwave for ALU
+-- display gtkwave for ALU (needs X windows, do it in a VNC window)
 ```
 gtkwave.vcd
 ```